Web-Feet/coasterdocs/pagebuilder/reference.md

 $blockName - is the block name

-$options - will depend on the [block types](../blocks/reference.md) "data" function as well as the standard options above
+$options - will depend on the [block types](../blocks/reference.md) "data" function as well as the block options above

 ## Block Json Data